 Once at the top, you can purchase the entrance ticket (summer €6, winter: €3, free for students) and enter the cave using a modern staircase.
 The complete path and every chamber inside are lighted with suggestive colors that add a touch of mystery to the damp atmosphere.

 The Myth of Diktaion Andron

 The Cave of Zeus is closely connected to the ancient myth of Diktaion Andron.
-Diktaion Andron was the place where Rhea, the mother of Zeus, hid to give birth to her son so as to escape the cruelties of her husband’s father, Kronos, known for eating his own sons in fear of being overpowered.
+The Diktaion Andron was the place where Rhea, the mother of Zeus, hid to give birth to her son to escape the cruelties of her husband’s, Kronos, known for eating his sons in fear of being overpowered.

 The geological formations

 There are different chambers to explore once inside.
 The upper cave is the first one you access, and it holds similarities with any mountain shelter, with no stalactites or any other impressive formation.
 However, it was here that archaeologists found ruins of what probably was a Minoan sanctuary.